s-digiro/NyavaScript/README.md

 - [ ] Figure out the difference and standard practices between e2e tests and lib unit tests
 - [ ] Garbage collector
 - [ ] Evaluate List should be refactored into more functions so its easier to read
-- [ ] Maybe strings should be lists of chars?
-Or maybe permanently quoted symbols?
-Pick one
 - [ ] List macro
 - [ ] Label macro
 - [ ] let macro
 - [ ] arbitrary cdaddr function
-- [ ] Maybe mccarthy functions should be "specials", separate from macros? decide.
 - [ ] From SX for SXRef
 - [ ] From inner for SXRef
 - [ ] From inner for SX